UV Printing for POD Sellers: What Podbase Data Shows

 Superior Durability and Water Resistance

 The cured ink resists scratches, fading, and water damage.
-UV ink hardens into a solid layer that bonds with the surface.
-Designs stay bright even with frequent handling or moisture exposure.
+UV ink hardens into a solid layer that bonds with the surface — designs stay bright even with frequent handling or moisture exposure.

 The Power of Textured and Embossed Effects

 So what is spot UV printing?
-It’s a technique that applies glossy, raised ink to specific design areas.
+It's a technique that applies glossy, raised ink to specific design areas.
 For example, a matte background paired with a shiny raised logo creates a premium look without extra tools or steps.
+Within the Podbase production line, this is one of the design choices we encourage sellers to test in their first wave of products — texture has an outsized impact on perceived value at almost no additional unit cost.

 Cons of UV Printing

-Higher Equipment and Setup Costs
+Higher Equipment and Setup Costs (Mostly Not Your Problem)

 Limited Effectiveness on Soft or Porous Materials